shehio/Policy-Gradient/README.md

 | Pac-Man    | 4                        |
 | Checkers   | 8                        |

+Searching a game tree of depth `d` and branching factor `b` is `$O(b^d)$`.

+### Action Space
+The bigger the action space, the longer it takes for a policy (approximated using a neural network) to stabilize.
+To counter the time requirement and sample inefficiency, `macro-actions` and different/sampled `game-state representation` could be used.

 ## Glossary
 - [NPC](https://en.wikipedia.org/wiki/Non-player_character): A non-player character (NPC) is a character in a game that is not controlled by a player.
 - [Game Tree](https://en.wikipedia.org/wiki/Game_tree)